When it comes to running an ecommerce store, there are different ways of getting the product to your customer.

 Curious now how this company became what it is today?

-It all started with Steve Conine and Niraj Shah, two high school students that had been building several businesses in the technology sector.
+It all started with Steve Conine and Niraj Shah, who’ve met each other as high school students and have been building several businesses in the technology sector since their final semester in college.

 In 2002, the journey of Wayfair started on a tiny budget in a spare bedroom of Steve’s house.
 By doing market research, Steve and Niraj recognized the opportunity to sell stereo racks and stands online.